 The results presented here indicate that, in general, a water-quality time step of 1 s may be necessary to obtain acceptable mass-balance results when using the time-driven approach in EPANET.
 For large networks, such a time step can require considerable computational effort.
-Statistics for execution times for TEVA-SPOT, using EPANET and the time-driven algorithm, are provided in Davis et al. (2016) for several network models, including Network N4 (BWSN, called Network E3 in the reference) for a 1 s water-quality time step.
-Results in the reference are for a subset of the nodes considered here, only those with a non-zero demand, and include some additional computations beyond those used for this paper, but demonstrate substantial execution times.
+Statistics for execution times for TEVA-SPOT, using EPANET and the time-driven algorithm, are provided in (Davis et al., 2016) for several network models, including Network N4 (BWSN, called Network E3 in the reference) for a 1 s water-quality time step.
+Results in the reference are for a subset of the nodes considered here, only those with a nonzero demand, and include some additional computations beyond those used for this paper but demonstrate substantial execution times.
 For a single injection, execution times were about 70 min using a 2.3 GHz processor.
-For injections at all non-zero demand nodes for the network, the execution time was about 16 days for a server with four such processors using 32 cores, with 32 simultaneous simulations being performed.
-The event-driven algorithm is not fully developed; however, because a water-quality time step as long as the hydraulic time step can be used, it is expected to generally require less computational effort than the time-driven algorithm if conservation of mass is required.
-Table 4 compares execution times for the time-driven and event-driven algorithms for examples used in this paper, with a time step of 1 s for the time-driven algorithm and 3600 s for the event-driven algorithms for examples used in this paper, with a time step of 1 s for the time-driven algorithm and 3600 s for the event-driven approach requires substantially shorter execution times than the time-driven approach in EPANET when a 1-s water-quality time step is used.
+For injections at all nonzero demand nodes for the network, the execution time was about 16 days for a server with four such processors using 32 cores, with 32 simultaneous simulations being performed.
+The eventdriven algorithm is not fully developed; however, because a water-quality time step as long as the hydraulic time step can be used, it is expected to generally require less computational effort than the time-driven algorithm if conservation of mass is required.
+Table 4 compares execution times for the time-driven and event-driven algorithms for examples used in this paper.
+As noted above, these examples were selected to demonstrate mass imbalances.
+A time step of 1 s was used for the time-driven algorithm and 3600 s was used for the event-driven one.
+To provide a second injection location for Network N3, Node 300 is included, although no example is presented using this node.
+The execution times were obtained using a single 2.8 GHz processor.
+In general, for the cases considered here, the event-driven approach requires substantially shorter execution times than the time-driven approach in EPANET when a 1 s water-quality time step is used.